 - The residence must have a minimum setback of 4m from the primary street.

-- R40: Generally indicates a density of 40 dwellings units per hectare.
+- R40 zoning: Generally indicates a density of 40 dwellings units per hectare.

 - The residence must cover at least 45% of the total site, with at least 20sqm of outdoor living.